 The commercial and industrial laundry distribution and service business is highly competitive and fragmented, with over 500 full-line or partial-line equipment distributors and service providers in the United States.
 The Company's management believes that no single competitor of the Company has a major share of the market, substantially all competitors are independently owned, and, with the exception of several regional distributors, distributors operate primarily in local markets.
 In the United States, the Company's primary competition is from a number of independently owned distributors and certain manufacturers which own distribution businesses operating in North America.
-In foreign markets, the Company also competes with independently owned distributors and manufacturer-owned distribution businesses.
-Certain of the Company's competitors may have greater financial and other resources than the Company.
-In addition, some of the Company's competitors may have less indebtedness than the Company, and therefore may have more cash and working capital available for business purposes other than debt service.
-The Company's results and financial condition would be materially and adversely impacted if the Company is unable to compete effectively.
+In foreign markets, the Company also competes with independently owned distributors and other resources than the Company.
+In addition, some of the Company's competitors may have greater financial and other resources than the Company.
+In addition, some of the Company's competitors may have less indebtedness than the Company's results and financial condition would be materially and adversely impacted if the Company is unable to compete effectively.
 Further, the Company may not be able to adjust efficiently or effectively or otherwise operate profitably if the competitive environment changes.